Day Campus Program Scholarships

 The Paul Casey Memorial Scholarship – This scholarship was established in 2013 by Jean Casey in memory of her son, Paul Casey.
 Paul was a men’s lacrosse player and team captain at Limestone prior to his death in 1994.
 An annual scholarship will be awarded to a rising senior on the Men’s Lacrosse team who has a minimum GPA of 2.75 and who exhibits and exemplifies integrity, leadership, and unselfish service to the team and the community.

-The Hugh A. Cathey Scholarship - Hugh Cathey, who was a Life Trustee of Limestone College, established this fund in 1989.
+The Hugh A. Cathey Scholarship - Hugh Cathey, who was a Life Trustee of Limestone University, established this fund in 1989.
 Scholarships are awarded annually to rising juniors or seniors with a 3.0-grade point average or better with a major in the natural sciences.

-The Christian Education and Leadership Scholarship - Scholarship assistance is available to students enrolled in the Christian Education & Leadership Program at Limestone College.
+The Christian Education and Leadership Scholarship - Scholarship assistance is available to students enrolled in the Christian Education & Leadership Program at Limestone University.
 Students may receive scholarship support of up to $2,000 in the freshman year if they have a 2.75 cumulative grade point average in high school and meet other qualifications.
 Students must submit a formal application, with appropriate letters of recommendation.
 The scholarships, renewable each year, were started as a result of a $1,000,000 gift to Limestone College from Robert A. Dobson, III and his wife, Beth.

 The Albert B. Cline Scholarship - This scholarship is to be awarded to entering freshmen from Cherokee County who graduate in the top third of their high school class and have a high SAT score.

 The George and Vee Cocoros Scholarship - Established in 1994 by George Cocoros, who was serving as a Trustee of Limestone University, the scholarship is awarded annually to outstanding students.